-Leadership in law enforcement is not about rank
+Why leadership in law enforcement is not about rank

-Over the years, I learned many valuable lessons about leadership.
+Over the years, I learned many valuable lessons about leadership in policing.
 I learned that leadership is not about rank, position or title.
 Leadership is about action and interaction.
 Leadership is about doing what’s right, not what’s popular.
 Leadership is about doing what’s right, not what’s expedient.
 Perhaps most the most important lesson I’ve learned over the years is that everyone in an organization is in a position to lead.

-Throughout my career I observed, and at times participated in, the continual and excessive complaining and finger pointing.
+Throughout my police career I observed, and at times participated in, the continual and excessive complaining and finger pointing.
 I have seen too many officers get caught up in the blame game where instead of looking for solutions, they are continually looking for someone to blame.
 As cops we often spend a great deal of time and energy complaining.

 We complain about:

-• The ‘lack of leadership’ at the top of the organization
+- The ‘lack of leadership’ at the top of the organization;

-• The ‘fact’ we have too many managers and not enough leaders, yet few can actually explain what they mean by that
+- The ‘fact’ we have too many managers and not enough leaders, yet few can actually explain what they mean by that;

-- The fact that we do not get enough training, and then we complain when we get assigned to attend training
+- The fact that we do not get enough training, and then we complain when we get assigned to attend training;

-- The equipment we have, the equipment we used to have and the equipment we should have
+- The equipment we have, the equipment we used to have and the equipment we should have;

-- The vehicles we are assigned, how the equipment is laid out in them, and how no one takes responsibility for keeping them clean
+- The vehicles we are assigned, how the equipment is laid out in them, and how no one takes responsibility for keeping them clean;

-- The facilities or lack thereof
+- The facilities or lack thereof;

-- The citizens who don’t appreciate us
+- The citizens who don’t appreciate us;

-- The justice system
+- The justice system;

-- The cops on the other shifts
+- The cops on the other shifts;

-• Patrol officers complain about the specialty units and the specialty units complain about the patrol officers
+- Patrol officers complain about the specialty units and the specialty units complain about the patrol officers;

-• And, of course, we complain about the shift schedule
+- And, of course, we complain about the shift schedule.

-It is important throughout your career to focus on what you can control.
+It is important throughout your police career to focus on what you can control.
 Focus on what you can do to make a difference.
 Accept the fact that regardless of your position in your organization, you are in a position to lead...to train yourself and others and to make a difference.

 Stepping Up and Speaking Up

-If you are a supervisor or a senior officer on a shift then encourage the younger officers to speak up at debriefings and at calls when they see something that is dangerous or something that can be improved.
-The junior person on the shift may not have years of experience (although you may be surprised at the experience they do have) but in many cases the most junior people have the most up to date training.
+If you are a supervisor or a senior officer on a shift, encourage younger officers to speak up at debriefings and at calls when they see something that is dangerous or something that can be improved.
+The junior person on the shift may not have years of experience (although you may be surprised at the experience they do have), but in many cases the most junior people have the most up to date training.

-If you see something that could be improved in your agency put together an action plan with potential solutions and put it foreword to someone who has the authority to approve it or is willing to take it to higher levels for approval.
+If you see something that could be improved in your agency put together an action plan with potential solutions and put it forward to someone who has the authority to approve it or is willing to take it to higher levels for approval.
 If you see a gap in training then do some research and put forward some possible solutions on how those gaps might be filled.
 Better yet, get involved as a trainer for your organization.